GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts

 \section{Method}

-\xhdr{Problem formulation} For simplicity, we consider a graph classification task and later extend the application domain to general graph tasks.
-Consider a source distribution $\mathcal{D}_{s}$ and an unknown target distribution $\mathcal{D}_{t}$. {Particularly, we are interested in the distribution shifts between $\mathcal{D}_s$ and $\mathcal{D}_t$ that involve multiple distribution shift types and nuanced variations at the instance level.} We aim to learn a model $f_{\theta}$ using $\mathcal{D}_{s}$ such that the model can achieve good task performance in the target distribution.
-The standard approach is Empirical Risk Minimization (ERM) , \ie
+\xhdr{Problem formulation} For simplicity, we consider a graph classification task and later extend it to node-level tasks.
+Let $\mathcal{D}_{s}$ be the source distribution and $\mathcal{D}_{t}$ be an unknown target distribution.
+We are interested in the natural graph distribution shifts.
+Our goal is to learn a model $f_{\theta}$ with high generalization ability.
+The standard approach is Empirical Risk Minimization (ERM), \ie

 where $\mathcal{L}$ denotes the loss function and $y$ is the label of the graph $\mathcal{G}$.
-However, the assumption of ERM, \ie, independently and randomly sampled distribution (\textit{i.i.d.}), can be easily broken, making $\theta^*$ nonoptimal on the target distribution.
-Moreover, an unknown distribution shift between the source and target domains prevents utilizing supervision in model training, making the solution theoretically intractable.
+However, the assumptions underlying ERM can be easily violated, making $\theta^*$ suboptimal.
+Moreover, since the distribution shift is unknown and cannot provide supervision for model training, the direct optimization of Eq~\ref{eq:problem} is intractable.